-- 14. At the last meeting of the BOP Committee in December 1987, 'the Cosmittee took note with great satisfaction of the improvement in the Korean trade and payments situation since the last full consultation.
-2 'The prevailing view expressed in the Committee was that the current situation and outlock for the balance of payments was such that import restrictions could no longer be justified under Article XVIII:B. The conditions laid down in paragraph 9 of Article XVIII for the imposition of trade restrictions for balance-of-payments purposes and the statement contained in the 1979 Declaration on Trade Measures Taken for Ralance-of-Payments Purposes that 'restrictive trade measures are in general an inefficient means to maintain or restore balance-of-payments equilibrium' were also recalled.
-It also noted that many of the remaining measures were related to imports of agricultural products or to particular industrial sectors, and recalled the provision of the 1979 Declaration that restrictive import measures taken for belance-of-payments purposes should not be taken for the purpose of protecting a particular industry or sector's. - 13.
-Therefore, the BOP Committee 'stressed the need to establish a clear timetable for the early, progressive removal of Korea's restrictive trade measures maintained for belance-of-payments purposes.
-It velcomed Korea's willingness to undertake another full consultation with the Committee in the first part of 1989.
-However, the expectation was expressed that Korea would be able in the meantime to establish a timetable for the phasing out of belance-of-payments restrictions, and that Korea would consider alternative GATT justifications for any remaining measures, thus obviating the need for such consultations.
-The representative of Korea stated that he could not prejudge the policy of the next Government in this regard'.
-Horeover, members of the Committee had stated that 'they did not necessarily expect Korea to disinvoke Article XVIII:B immediately'. - 16.
-Economic indicators in Korea since its latest BOP consultations showed a continuation of the favourable economic situation of the recent past.
-Economic growth for the period January-September 1988 was expected to have reached 12 per cent as compared to the same period in 1987.
-Terms of trade improved by 2.5 per cent during the first nine months of 1988 while unemployment dropped from 4 per cent in 1983 to 2.6 per cent for the period January-September 1988.
-As regards BOP, the current account for the first nine months of 1988 showed a favourable balance of U3\$14.1 billion, compared to US\$9.9 billion for the whole year of 1987.
-Official reserves (gross) passed from US\$3.6 billion at the end of 1987 (enough to finance
+14. At the last meeting of the BOP Committee in December 1987, "the Committee took note with great satisfaction of the improvement in the Korean trade and payments situation since the last full consultation".
+The prevailing view expressed in the Committee was that the current situation and outlook for the balance of payments was such that import restrictions could no longer be justified under Article XVIII:B. The conditions laid down in paragraph 9 of Article XVIII for the imposition of trade restrictions for balance-of-payments purposes and the statement contained in the 1979 Declaration on Trade Measures Taken for Balance-of-Payments Purposes that 'restrictive trade measures are in general an inefficient means to maintain or restore balance-of-payments equilibrium' were also recalled.
+It also noted that many of the remaining measures were related to imports of agricultural products or to particular industrial sectors, and recalled the provision of the 1979 Declaration that 'restrictive import measures taken for balance-of-payments purposes should not be taken for the purpose of protecting a particular industry or sector'".

+1Figures provided by the Republic of Korea.

-&lt;sup>2The last full consultation before 1987 was held in November 1984.
+2The last full consultation before 1987 was held in November 1984.